lucascortes/SwiftUnitTesting/README.md

 ###Every journey comes to an end

-This was my experience finding the best way to test our new Swift code.
+This was my experience finding a good way of testing our new Swift code.
 There are still lots of things I was not able to cover in this post.
 Probably a next one will cover those.

 There are some interesting issues that came across during development that it's useful to be aware of are:

 * Check your code for ***circular dependencies***.
 In those cases you might need to check your app's architecture first to avoid them when possible.

 * ***Class methods should not have dependencies***.
-If you have dependencies in those classes you probably want to use a `singleton` instead.
+If you have dependencies in those classes you probably want to use `singleton`s instead.

 * Be clear on ***what you want to test***.
 Particular approaches should be considered depending on your app's architecture and the kind of classes you want to test.